Career Opportunities in the AI Education Sector: Your Guide to the Future of EdTech

 If you do have a background in STEM, the technical side of EdTech is wide open.
 You have the chance to build the very tools that will educate the next generation.

-• AI Engineers in Education: This isn't your standard software engineering.
-These specialists focus on "adaptive learning"—building algorithms that change their difficulty and teaching style based on how a student is performing in real-time.
+• AI Engineers in Education: These specialists focus on adaptive learning, building algorithms that adjust difficulty and teaching style based on student performance in real-time.

 The secret sauce for these roles?
 A "pedagogical mindset."
 The most successful techies in this field aren't just writing fast code; they’re building software that understands how the human brain works.